 Preliminary Design and Processes for a Case Study

 This course emphasizes reading, discussing, and planning strategies to be implemented in a subsequent case study course.
 Set-up for the case study will include: criteria for how to select a student; actually selecting a student; how to gain parental consent; how to create a baseline for further interaction.
 Additional emphasis will be given in this course to diagnostic evaluation and the organization of the learning environment which will permit personalized literacy instruction for struggling readers.
 Time will be dedicated to the set-up of the final portfolio.

 This course will incorporate strategies that are geared to a specific K-12 student and are diagnostic (journal/log, plan/evaluate, re-plan/re-evaluate) in nature.
 Experiences will be coordinated in which the graduate student, under direct supervision, assesses reading abilities and develops individual educational programs and materials in reading for students with special needs: students experiencing literacy difficulties, gifted students, those with cultural differences, and/or varied linguistic backgrounds.
 The baseline information on the K-12 student (e.g. reading inventory, reading level, and miscue analysis) will be used for the development of a plan of action and subsequent engagement for remediation.
 The case study will be the last project for the final portfolio.

 All degrees and certifications are accredited by the Nebraska Department of Education and the National Council for Accreditation of Teacher Education.
-The Nebraska Department of Education requires two years of teaching for the certification.
+The Nebraska Department of Education requires two years of teaching for the endorsement.